-The Acronictinae are a subfamily of the owlet moths (Noctuidae).
-The front wings are mottled grey, brown and white and sometimes yellow and green and decorated with black veins.
+Acronictinae is a subfamily of the Owlet Moths (Noctuidae).
+The forewing is mottled grey, brown and white, and sometimes yellow and green and decorated with black veins.
 The head and chest are hairy and the eyes are free of hair.
 In some varieties, the black designs are in the shape of a trident or as a letter of the Greek alphabet (psi).
 The adult moths have most of the characteristics in common, making identification difficult.

 The Sycamore – 2017 (NL)

-The Sycamore (Acronicta aceris) has a wide front wing and a light grey ground colour.
+The Sycamore (Acronicta aceris) has a wide forewing and a light grey ground color.
 The wing is speckled brown-grey with an S-shaped transverse line.
-On the inside of this cross line is a narrow band of small light-coloured blocks.
-A black stripe is usually visible at the base of the front wing.
+On the inside of this cross line is a narrow band of small light-colored blocks.
+A black stripe is usually visible at the base of the forewing.
 It flies in one generation from May to August and the wingspan is 34-45mm.
-Host plant: Horse-chestnut, Sycamore and Field Maple.
+Host plant: Horse-chestnut, Sycamore, and Field Maple.
 Dutch name: Bont schaapje.
 Frisian name: Bûnt skiepke.

 Popular Grey – 2017 (NL)

-The Popular Grey (Subacronicta megacephala) is very similar to the Knott Grass (Acronicta rumicis) and belongs to the moths.
-The Knott Grass has a clear white spot at the inner edge of the front wing which is missing from the Popular Grey.
-The front wing is quite wide and has a rounded wingtip.
-The light eye mark is usually easy to distinguish and the kidney mark is almost inconspicuous.
-The colour of the front wing is greyish cream white, but it can also be a bit browner in colour with black tones.
-The rear wing is whitish in the male and grey in the female.
+The Popular Grey (Subacronicta megacephala) is very similar to the Knott Grass (Acronicta rumicis) and belongs to the owlet moths.
+The Knott Grass has a clear white spot at the inner edge of the forewing which is missing from the Popular Grey.
+The forewing is quite wide and has a rounded apex.
+The light oval mark is usually easy to distinguish and the kidney mark is almost inconspicuous.
+The color of the forewing is greyish cream white, but it can also be a bit browner in color with black tones.
+The hindwing is whitish in the male and grey in the female.
 The flight period is from April to September and the wingspan is 40-44mm.
 Host plant: Poplar and Willow.
 Dutch name: Schilddrager.
 Frisian name: Skylddrager.